Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 The core of our model is to refine the noisy visual labels by leveraging the physics-based prior probability $s_i$.
+The EM/GMM parameters are fitted offline once on the historical HL-3 corpus and then frozen before any supervised predictor training or model comparison.
+In real-time operation, the fitted parameters are kept fixed and only the frame-wise posterior inference step is evaluated online.
 We frame this as a parameter estimation problem for a latent variable, where the true MARFE state is unobservable.
 Naturally, we resort to the canonical \emph{EM algorithm}~\cite{dempster1977maximum, mclachlan2008algorithm}, by modeling the physics feature vector $\mathbf{x}_i = [n_e, T_e, f_G, t]_i$ as samples from a Gaussian mixture model (GMM), where the true MARFE ($z_i=\text{pos}$) and non-MARFE ($z_i=\text{neg}$) states correspond to two distinct Gaussian components.
 For simplicity, we assume conditional independence between features, resulting in diagonal covariance matrices.
+Although $f_G=n_e/n_G$ is correlated with $n_e$ by construction, we retain both variables because $f_G$ carries shot-normalized Greenwald-limit information through $I_p$ and $a$, whereas $n_e$ provides the absolute density scale.
+The diagonal-covariance assumption is therefore used as a tractable approximation rather than as a claim of strict statistical independence.
 As schematically illustrated in Figure~\ref{fig:em_refinement_workflow}, the EM algorithm iteratively optimizes the GMM parameters $\theta = \{\boldsymbol{\mu}_{\text{pos}}, \boldsymbol{\Sigma}_{\text{pos}}, \boldsymbol{\mu}_{\text{neg}}, \boldsymbol{\Sigma}_{\text{neg}}\}$.
 Here, $\boldsymbol{\mu}$ and $\boldsymbol{\Sigma} = \text{diag}(\boldsymbol{\sigma}^2)$ denote the mean vectors and the diagonal covariance matrices, respectively, where $\boldsymbol{\sigma}^2$ is the variance vector.
 Since a robust initialization of the GMM parameters is crucial for convergence, we leverage the physics prior $s_i$ to guide this process.
-Specifically, samples with a high physics prior ($s_i > 0.6$) are considered a confident set of positive (MARFE) instances, while those with a low prior ($s_i < 0.4$) form a confident negative set.
-If at least two samples exist in the high-prior set, their feature mean and standard deviation are used to initialize the positive component's parameters, $\boldsymbol{\mu}_{\text{pos}}^{(0)}$ and $\boldsymbol{\sigma}_{\text{pos}}^{(0)}$.
-A similar procedure is applied to initialize the negative component using the low-prior set.
+To enhance the statistical robustness, we take the top $10\%$ of the $s_i$ distribution as the high-prior seed set (a confident MARFE proxy) and the bottom $10\%$ as the low-prior seed set (a confident non-MARFE proxy).
+If at least two samples exist in the high-prior seed set, their feature mean and standard deviation are used to initialize the positive component's parameters, $\boldsymbol{\mu}_{\text{pos}}^{(0)}$ and $\boldsymbol{\sigma}_{\text{pos}}^{(0)}$.
+A similar procedure is applied to initialize the negative component using the low-prior seed set.
 This strategy ensures that the model is guided by the most physically plausible data points.
 Afterward, we alternately iterate the EM algorithm between the expectation-step (E-step) and the maximization (M-step) until convergence.